goostengine/goost-docs/index.rst

 documentation for your topic of interest.

 The :ref:`sec-components` section lists all of the functional components this extension provides.
-For a complete list of classes, see :ref:`sec-class-ref`.
+For a complete list of classes, see :ref:`goost_api`.

 .. note::
   Goost is developed by people!
 If you don't understand something or would like to